CNC steel machining

 M2 high-speed steel: Used for manufacturing high-cutting-speed cutting tools.

-Surface finish for precise steel parts
+Surface finish for CNC machining parts

 Based on over 15 years of CNC machining experience, we have compiled the following list of surface finish processes used for various precision-machined parts made from steel material.

-as machined finish
+machined finish 304 stainless steel

 Machined finish